Page Content

 Personal interests: I love playing soccer for fun and coach youth soccer teams, helping young players develop their skills and sportsmanship.
 I'm fascinated by technology and always eager to learn about the latest advancements and innovations in this field.
 I also enjoy learning new languages as a way to immerse myself in different cultures.
 Spending quality time with my family is very important to me, and we love to travel, camp, and explore diverse cuisines from around the world together.

 Why Mankato?
-I chose the Family Medicine Residency program at Mayo Clinic in Mankato, because of the amazing experience I had during my interview.
+I chose the Family Medicine Residency at Mayo Clinic in Mankato, because of the amazing experience I had during my interview.
 The faculty and residents made me feel welcome, and there was a strong sense of camaraderie among the residents, clearly a sign of the program's supportive and nurturing environment.
 The program's curriculum was thoughtfully designed with dynamism and focus on well-rounded training to prepare residents to practice full-spectrum family medicine.
 I was also impressed by how attentive program leadership was to resident feedback and made sure to incorporate it into the training.
 However, what really stood out to me was how everyone was very invested in your training and provided whatever support you needed to reach your academic and career goals.

 Karlee Nelsen, D.O.